mind-inria/hidimstat/docs/src/concepts.rst

 It allow us to rank the variables from more to less important.

-Here, ``VI`` can be a variable importance method implemented in HiDimStat, such as Leave One Covariate Out :class:`hidimstat.LOCO` (other methods will support the same API soon).
+Here, ``VI`` can be a variable importance method that inherits from :class:`hidimstat.base_variable_importance.BaseVariableImportance`

-Variable Selection
 -------------------

 (Controlled) Variable selection is then the next step that entails filtering out the